-The Department of Industrial Policy and Promotion (DIPP), vide Press Note No. 2 (2005), has permitted FDI up to 100% under automatic route in townships, housing, built-up infrastructure and construction development projects (which would include, but not be restricted to, housing, commercial premises, hotels, resorts, hospitals, educational institutions, recreational facilities, city and regional level infrastructure facilities, such as roads and bridges, transit systems etc.), subject to the following guidelines:
+The Department of Industrial Policy and Promotion (DIPP), via Press Note No. 2 (2005), has authorized up to 100 percent FDI under the automatic route in townships, housing, built-up infrastructure and construction development projects (which would include, but not be limited to, housing, commercial premises, hotels, resorts, hospitals, educational institutions, recreational facilities, city and regional level infrastructure facilities, such as roads and bridges, transit systems).

-- The minimum area to be developed under each project would be as follows:
+The minimum development area for each undertaking would be as follows:

-- a) In case of development of serviced housing plots, a minimum land area of 10 hectares.
+- a) In the case of serviced housing tract development, a minimum land area of 10 hectares.

-- b) In case of construction development projects, a minimum built-up area of 50,000 sq.mts.
+- b) In the case of construction development initiatives, a minimum of 50,000 square meters of built-up area.

-- c) In case of a combination of the above two projects, any one of the above two conditions would suffice.
+- c) For a combination of the two preceding initiatives, any one of the preceding two conditions is sufficient.

-- The minimum capitalization norm shall be US$ 10 million for a wholly owned subsidiary and US$ 5 million for joint ventures with Indian partner/s.
-The funds would have to be brought in within six months of commencement of business of the company.
+The minimum capitalization requirement is US$ 10 million for a wholly-owned subsidiary and US$ 5 million for joint ventures with an Indian partner or partners.
+The funds would need to be raised within six months of the company’s commercial launch.

-- Original investment cannot be repatriated before a period of three years from completion of minimum capitalization.
-However, the investor may be permitted to exit earlier with prior approval of the Government through the Foreign Investment Promotion Board (FIPB).
+The initial investment cannot be repatriated until three years have passed since the conclusion of the minimum capitalization requirement.
+Nonetheless, the investor may be allowed to leave earlier with prior approval from the Foreign Investment Promotion Board (FIPB).

-- Development of at least 50% of the integrated project has to be completed within a period of five years from the date of obtaining all statutory clearances.
-The investor would not be permitted to sell underdeveloped plots (underdeveloped connotes, where roads, water supply, street lighting, drainage, sewerage and other conveniences as applicable under prescribed regulations, have not been made available).
-The investor must provide this infrastructure and obtain the completion certificate from the concerned local body/service agency before being allowed to dispose of the serviced housing plots.
+The development of at least fifty percent of the integrated project must be concluded within five years of receiving all statutory clearances.
+The investor would be prohibited from selling undeveloped parcels (underdeveloped connotes, where roads, water supply, street lighting, drainage, sewerage and other conveniences as applicable under prescribed regulations, have not been made available).
+Before the sale of serviced housing plots is permitted, the investor must provide the necessary infrastructure and acquire a certificate of completion from the relevant local body/service agency.

-- The investor shall be responsible for obtaining all necessary approvals, including those of the building/layout plans, developing internal and peripheral areas and other infrastructure facilities, payment of development, external development and other charges and complying with all other requirements, as prescribed under applicable rules/bye-laws/regulations of the State Government / Municipal Body / Local Body concerned.
+The investor shall be responsible for obtaining all necessary approvals, including those of the building/layout plans, developing internal and peripheral areas and other infrastructure facilities, paying development, external development, and other charges, and complying with all other requirements, as prescribed by the applicable rules/by-laws/regulations of the State Government / Municipal Body / Local Body concerned.

-- The State Government / Municipal / Local Body concerned, which approves the building / development plans, will monitor the developer’s compliance to the above conditions.
+The State Government / Municipality / Local Body approving the building / development plans will oversee the developer’s compliance with the aforementioned conditions.